Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Energy estimates.

-Now all the norms and inner products in \eqref{ea} are with respect to the Lorentz metric $g$, and so are not positive definite.
+Now all the norms and inner products in \eqref{ea} (except the last) are with respect to the Lorentz metric $g$, and so are not positive definite.
 In other words, the estimate \eqref{ea} is not the same as a standard energy estimate that one would have for scalar functions.
 On the left side of \eqref{ea}, the negative part of the norm is the $T$ component, i.e.~the term $-(\<\nabla_{\p_t} h(\nu)^{\Si}, T\>)^2$ where $T$ is the unit normal to $S_t$, and the same for the $\nabla_S$ term.
 However,

 These are lower order $\l$-terms, again easily handled by the arguments to follow, and so will be ignored.
+Thus the norms on the left in \eqref{ea} are Riemannian, modulo lower order terms.
 The inner product on the right of \eqref{ea} is however still Lorentzian; this will be of importance later.

 Integrating from $0$ to $t$ and using $ab \leq a^2 + b^2$, we obtain from \eqref{ea} \be \ee where the norm $|| \cdot ||$ is the Riemannian norm $g_{S_t}$.
 Let \be E_t^{\nu} = ||h(\nu)^{\Si}||_{\bar H^1(S_t)}^2 = \int_{S_t}||\nabla_{\p_t} h(\nu)^{\Si}||^2 + ||\nabla_S h(\nu)^{\Si}||^2 + ||h(\nu)^{\Si}||^2, \ee be the $\bar H^1$ norm of $h(\nu)^{\Si}$.
 Since $E_0^{\nu} = 0$ (since the initial data are assumed to vanish), it is easy to see that